Perpertual Coupled Simulated Annealing for Continuous Optimization: Perpetual Orbit Technique

 The pseudo-code of the Perpetual Orbit technique is presented in Algorithm~\ref{alg:POT}.

 The PO method can replace the scheduling of the dispersion variable value in ensemble-based algorithms that requires scheduling, which relives the necessity to define the initial value and type of scheduling.
-In turn, two other parameters are introduced: $\beta$ and $\mu$.
-However, these parameters do not require scheduling; their values have a well-defined operating range; they do not demand a very tentative tuning process; and they are no dependent on the optimization problem at hand, as shown by the results in this work.
+In turn, three other parameters are introduced: $\beta$, $\mu$ and $\phi$.
+However, these parameters do not require scheduling; their values have a well-defined operating range; they do not demand a very tentative tuning process; and they are not dependent on the optimization problem at hand, as shown by the results in this work.
+Besides, $\beta$ can be eliminated from the algorithm by simple doing it equals 1.